 Today, I'm using Lee Kum Kee Chicken Marinade, which is a sweet soy-based marinade that i actually find to be perfect for stir-fries as well.
 I love how the sauce caramelizes and the chicken skin gets a little crispy on the edges.
 Watch the video recipe below to find out how :) Let's get cookin!

-- In a large pot, bring 2-3 cups of chicken broth to a rolling boil.
-You just need enough broth to cover the wings.
+In a large pot, bring 2-3 cups of chicken broth to a rolling boil.
+The broth should cover the wings.

-- Gently simmer the wings for 15-20 minutes, or until the blood clots come out!
+Gently simmer the wings for 15-20 minutes until the blood clots come out.

 These are so simple to make that ...
 I often let the wings simmer in broth while I take a shower or get ready, and then toss them into the pan once I'm ready.
 You can't mess them up - just don't cook the wings too long.
 Once they plump up in the broth and release the small blood clots on the ends, they're pretty much ready to go.
 You can try this with sauces like Yoshida Gourmet Sauce, TJ's marinades, BBQ sauces, or even spicier sauces.
 These are serious eats, for cheap. :)

 Have a great week!
 I can't believe it's already almost October O_O my birthday month! :) If you try any recipes from the blog, let me know!
 I love to hear from you guys.
 Tag me @brokeandcooking / #brokeandcooking!